Simon-Thevenin/IJOC_SDDP_for_Multi-Echelon_Lot-Sizing_with_Component_Substitution/README.md

 The paper provides a description of each these methods.

-After solving the instance, the program performs a <strong>simulation </strong>to evaluate the performance of the approach in a stochastic environment.
-The number of scenarios used in the evaluation can be tunned with the parameter “-n” (e.g., “-n 5000”).
+After solving the instance, the program performs a <strong>simulation</strong> to evaluate the performance of the approach in a stochastic environment.
+The number of scenarios used in the evaluation can be set with the parameter “-n” (e.g., “-n 5000”).

 Other options are available, and they are described in the function <em>parseArguments</em> of the file <em>scm.py</em>

 <h1> Short description of the class structure </h1>

-This section provide a brief overview of the class structur that model each optimization method provided in the paper.
+This section provides a brief overview of the class structures that model each optimization method provided in the paper.

 <h2> Large MILP based on a scenario tree  </h2>